bbauska/UC-Davis-JS-Basics/readme.md

 That brings me back to this, I could have just put var page top here.
-Instead of defining it here, but every time I scroll just a tiny little bit, it\'s going to ask JavaScript to recreate the page top variable from scratch.
+Instead of defining it here, but every time I scroll just a tiny little bit, it&apos;s going to ask JavaScript to recreate the page top variable from scratch.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 424.  (###) ~~~~~~~~~~~~~~~~~~~-->